Conflicts of Interest: Unthinkable for Trustees

 Reg BI ended up being an intentionally moderate attempt to address conflicts of interest.
 As a result, the Reg falls materially short and does not approach fiduciary-level standards:

-• Alert!
+- Alert!
 Alert!
 Reg BI specifically rejects a “fiduciary standard” as relevant for broker-dealers and avoids using the term “fiduciary.”
 Directly from the Reg:

-• Reg BI avoids applying the term “duty” throughout except where it explains that duties do not apply, or referencing the duties of investment advisers (as defined by the Investment Advisers Act of 1940).
+“Finally, although our standard draws from key fiduciary principles, for various reasons, including to emphasize that Regulation Best Interest is tailored to the broker-dealer relationship and distinct from the investment adviser fiduciary duty, we are not referring to Regulation Best Interest as a “fiduciary” standard, and we emphasize that Regulation Best Interest is separate from any common law analysis of whether a broker-dealer has fiduciary duties.”9 - Reg BI avoids applying the term “duty” throughout except where it explains that duties do not apply, or referencing the duties of investment advisers (as defined by the Investment Advisers Act of 1940).
 Because fulfilling one’s “fiduciary duties” is a fundamental tenet of fiduciary and trust law, Reg BI only uses the term “duty” within the Reg to apply to a Duty of Care.
 There are no defined “fiduciary duties” that specifically flow from Reg BI.

-• One of the fundamental duties of a fiduciary is the “duty of loyalty.”
+- One of the fundamental duties of a fiduciary is the “duty of loyalty.”
 There is no duty of loyalty in Reg BI.
 The term “duty of loyalty” never appears in the body of a 770 page “final” document from the SEC.
 It appears only in footnotes, referring to duties that apply to SEC-registered investment advisers.

-• The Reg intentionally chose not to interfere with the brokerage industry’s compensation structures.
+- The Reg intentionally chose not to interfere with the brokerage industry’s compensation structures.
 Notably, Reg BI does not eliminate conflicted advice.
 Nor does the obligation to provide “full and fair” disclosure eliminate conflicts of interest.
 Knut Rostad, president of the Institute for the Fiduciary Standard, comments that the REG BI text, “explicitly says it does not require any ‘specific conflict mitigation measure.’”

-• Reg BI acknowledges that, “…the provision of recommendations in a broker-dealer relationship is generally transactional and episodic…” As such, the Reg imposes no duty for ongoing advice and monitoring.
+- Reg BI acknowledges that, “…the provision of recommendations in a broker-dealer relationship is generally transactional and episodic…” As such, the Reg imposes no duty for ongoing advice and monitoring.
 Investment clients usually expect ongoing monitoring of their portfolios and they presume that ongoing fees warrant ongoing monitoring.
 However, this is simply not the case.

-• While Reg BI was promulgated by the SEC, broker-dealers operate significantly under supervision by FINRA, a self-regulatory body.
+- While Reg BI was promulgated by the SEC, broker-dealers operate significantly under supervision by FINRA, a self-regulatory body.
 The conflicts inherent in self-regulation contribute to weak enforcement practices and a history of recidivism by bad actors.

-• “In spite of the Regulation [Reg BI], retail investors will nonetheless face significant conflicts of interest, confusion about the protections they are afforded in the market, and less actual protection than the fiduciary standard.
-To effectively address the conflicted advice problem, therefore, the SEC must decide which it values more: protecting investors protection or maintaining the viability of commission-based compensation.”
-10
+- “In spite of the Regulation [Reg BI], retail investors will nonetheless face significant conflicts of interest, confusion about the protections they are afforded in the market, and less actual protection than the fiduciary standard.
+To effectively address the conflicted advice problem, therefore, the SEC must decide which it values more: protecting investors protection or maintaining the viability of commission-based compensation.”10

 SEC Registered Investment Advisers (RIAs), Dual-Registered Firms, Dual Registered Advisers